vmware/secrets-manager/docs/content/documentation/use-cases/sidecar.md

 ### **VSecM Sentinel** Commands

 You can execute
-`kubectl exec -it $sentinelPod -n vsecm-system -- safe --help` for a list of all available commands and command-line flags that **VSecM Sentinel** has.
+`kubectl exec -it $sentinelPod -n vsecm -- safe --help` for a list of all available commands and command-line flags that **VSecM Sentinel** has.